IntelLabs/nlp-architect/doc/source/sparse_gnmt.rst

 Overview
 ========
-Google Neural Machine Translation (GNMT) is a Sequance to sequance (Seq2seq) model which learns a mapping from an input text to an output text. \
+Google Neural Machine Translation (GNMT) is a Sequence to sequence (Seq2seq) model which learns a mapping from an input text to an output text. \

 The example below demonstrates how to train a highly sparse GNMT model with minimal loss in accuracy.
 The model is based on the *GNMT model presented in the paper Google's Neural Machine Translation System: Bridging the Gap between Human and Machine Translation* [1]_ which consists of approximately 210M floating point parameters.